Today we explored Germany’s second city of Hamburg to see Chilihaus, Rathaus and of course the Reeperbahn.

 I opted for crispy duck green curry which was cooked to perfection.

-It was then time to head back to the hotel.
+Following this, it was then time to head back to the hotel.
 We had such a great first day in Hamburg and we can’t wait to see more of this immense city tomorrow.